Translate

 Are you awake?
 I just need to hear your voice.

-Just after midnight, the first knock came.
+Outside, the clock rolled over.
+Just after midnight on a new, quiet night, the first knock came.

 The Temperature of Things Unseen By Olivia Salter / Short Fiction / Horror